fleps/clothing-store/README.md

 - Sass v1.72
 - Firebase v10.9

-## Features / Functionalities
+## Features (as part of the course)
-- Responsive layout
-- Totally custom style (different from course provided ones)
 - Login / Registration using Firebase auth with Google and Email/Password options
+- Using useContext for Authentication, Products list and Minicart show/hide/render.

+## Extra features added by me
+- Minicart mount/dismount with CSS animation using *onAnimationEnd*